jaateixeira/nameit/The NameIt standard for naming journal articles in pdf file.md

 * Needs to be often cut due to the restriction of the size of the filename to 255 characters.

 * Problematic characters that have a special meaning for operating systems (e.g., / \ " ' * ; - ? [ ] & ) need to be encoded in Unicode using UTF8.

+* Cuts to save space are made at the end of the title, not at the beginning.

 ## Publication